 - Pour immediately into tubes, let them sit out (caps off) until fully solidified and cooled (a few hours or overnight).
 Once cool, they are ready to use!

 Go visit North Mountain Naturals for more handcrafted, grass-fed tallow-based skincare!

 Tallow makes luxurious skin cream.
 Not only is it soft and silky, but it feeds your skin and keeps it healthy all year long.

-If you love this tallow chap-stick, be sure to try these DIY body care recipes with tallow too!
+If you love this tallow chapstick, be sure to try all my easy tallow skin care recipes too!